 Possibilities For Expensive Preps Are Endless

 With deep pockets and money to spend, we can go on and on describing some costly doomsday preps, each prep serving a step of creating safety and security — even if that safety and security is just an illusion (remember, anything can happen in an SHTF — what if someone hijacks your airplane before you’ve lifted off from your hometown airfield?
 Just like that you’re on foot and begging the local riff raff to sell you a pick-up truck so you can get the heck out of ‘Dodge.)
 For most of us, that’s just not realistic.
-While it’s important in this day and age to start preparing for and even stockpiling for an extended emergency, it’s important to think “second hand” first and foremost when it comes to specific types of gear.
+While it’s important in this day and age to start preparing for and even stockpiling for an extended emergency (don’t be one of those people who always think everything’s going to be OK), it’s important to think “second hand” first and foremost when it comes to specific types of gear.

 Don’t Go Broke On Preps